jweyer/effective-java-third/src/chapter2/NOTES.md

 }
 ```

-It may be hard to believe, but even good programmers got this wrong most of the time.
-For starters, I got it wrong on page 88 of Java Puzzlers [Bloch05], and no one noticed for years.
-In fact, two-thirds of the uses of the close method in the Java libraries were wrong in 2007.

 Even the correct code for closing resources with try-finally statements, as illustrated in the previous two code examples, has a subtle deficiency.
 The code in both the try block and the finally block is capable of throwing exceptions.
 For example, in the firstLineOfFile method, the call to readLine could throw an exception due to a failure in the underlying physical device, and the call to close could then fail for the same reason.
 Under these circumstances, the second exception completely obliterates the first one.
 There is no record of the first exception in the exception stack trace, which can greatly complicate debugging in real systems—usually it’s the first exception that you want to see in order to diagnose the problem.
 While it is possible to write code to suppress the second exception in favor of the first, virtually no one did because it’s just too verbose.

 All of these problems were solved in one fell swoop when Java 7 introduced the try-with-resources statement [JLS, 14.20.3].
 To be usable with this construct, a resource must implement the AutoCloseable interface, which consists of a single void-returning close method.
-Many classes and interfaces in the Java libraries and in third-party libraries now implement or extend AutoCloseable.
 If you write a class that represents a resource that must be closed, your class should implement AutoCloseable too.

-Here’s how our first example looks using try-with-resources:
 ```java
 // try-with-resources - the the best way to close resources!